Cash-out refinance vs. home equity loan

 What is a cash-out refinance?

-You can get a cash-out refinance if youve had your mortgage loan long enough to build enough equity in the home.
-Many homeowners choose cash-out refinancing when the value of their home increases and they want to borrow money to pay for home improvements or other projects.
-If you believe your home value has risen significantly since you bought it and need a large sum of cash, a cash-out refinance is an option to tap into your home equity.
+Borrowers can usually get a cash-out refinance if they’ve had their mortgage loan long enough to build equity in the home.
+Many homeowners choose cash-out refinancing when their home value increases, and they want to borrow money for home improvements or other projects.

 How a cash-out refinance works

 Getting a cash-out refinance starts with applying for a new mortgage loan.
-Youll need a loan larger than your current mortgage balance to receive cash back when the loan closes.
-The new mortgage replaces your old mortgage as your primary home loan, and youll only have to make payments on the new loan going forward.
+You’ll usually need a larger loan than your current mortgage balance to receive cash back when the loan closes.
+This new mortgage replaces your existing mortgage as your primary home loan, and you’ll only make payments on the new loan going forward.

-The maximum you can borrow is determined by your homes value, your home equity (the value of your home minus your current mortgage balance), your credit history, and other factors from your finances.
-Remember, you must also pay closing costs and any other fees associated with the new mortgage loan.
+Your home’s value, home equity, credit history, and other financial factors influence the maximum you can borrow.
+You’ll also pay closing costs and any other fees associated with the new mortgage loan.

-The funds from a cash-out refinance are tax-free and can be used in any way you like.
-Most homeowners use the money for renovations, but you can use it however you see fit.
+The funds from a cash-out refinance are tax-free and can be used any way you like.
+Most homeowners use the money for renovations or home improvements, but you can use it for other expenses as well.

 How much equity can you cash out of your home?

-Homeowners typically cant get a loan for the entire value of their home.
-Many loans require you to leave at least 20% equity in the home, though requirements vary based on the lender, loan program, and your finances.
+Homeowners typically can’t get a loan for the entire value of their home.
+Many loans require you to leave at least 20% equity in your home.
+Keep in mind that requirements vary by lender, loan program, and your finances.

-For conventional and Federal Housing Administration loans, you must leave 20% equity in your home after the cash-out refinance.
-Veterans Affairs loans are an exception, with loans supported up to 100% of the propertys value.
+For conventional and Federal Housing Administration (FHA) loans, you must leave 20% equity in your home after the cash-out refinance.
+Veterans Affairs (VA) loans2 are an exception, with loans supported up to 100% of the property’s value, though some lenders cap this amount.

 See what you qualify for